 I knew I was supposed to be happy for my parents on their wedding days, but all of those questions (and the sadness that came with them) is what I felt more than anything.
 Even though I knew how I was supposed to be behaving, I just couldn’t do it.

-And, there should not be a time limit on grief.
+And, there isn’t a time limit on grief.
+It’s a personal thing.
 I don’t think that somebody should wallow in their grief.
-I do believe that there are healthy and unhealthy ways to grieve.
-I also think that grief comes and goes in waves and can hit us at the most unlikely times.
+I do believe there are healthy and unhealthy ways to grieve.
+I also think that grief comes and goes in waves, and can hit us at the most unlikely times.

 2. Being a stepparent must, at times, be very difficult.

-Being a parent is one of the most wonderful things that I have ever had the privilege of doing in my life.
+Being a parent is one of the most wonderful things I have ever had the privilege of doing in my life.
 It is also, at times, one of the most challenging.
 I cannot imagine stepping into this role when someone is in their preteen years.
-This is what both of my stepparents had to do with me.
-They put up with some serious attitude from me.
+This is what both of my stepparents did with me. -and they put up with some serious attitude.
 While they were supposed to be in their honeymoon phase, I was in my starting-to-deal-with-all-of-these-new-hormones phase.
 I could not imagine returning from my honeymoon to a hormonal preteen girl who is mad that her parent just got remarried.
 Yikes!